Skip to content

 Apply the deduplication fix.
 Keep only the most recent row per article_id (highest updated_at).

-order by /*column_name*/ desc
+order by article_id, published_at

 After the fix, re-run the row count check against the staged model and confirm article_id is now unique.